BioinfoMachineLearning/CDPred/README.md

 		install our custom MSA generation tool (Require large disk space and long time for dataset downloading).
 	`-m` – Model option for different type prediction.
 Use "homodimer" for homodimer inter-chain distance prediction.
 		Use "heterodimer" for heterodimer inter-chain distance prediction `-o` – The custom output folder.
-It will automaticly created if not exist.
+It will be automaticly created if not exist.

 ## Demo
-### Instructions to run on example data
+### Examples to make predictions on prepared input data

 Demo1: Run CDPred on a homodimer target.